Things to do in the Hawke’s Bay

 Every Sunday, Hastings’ Waikoko Gardens transform into New Zealand’s largest farmer’s market.
 Spend a morning browsing the freshest produce and tastiest pickles and preserves, while buskers and local musicians provide your Sunday soundtrack.
 The kid’s corner keeps little hands busy, and if you’re lucky enough to go on the last Sunday of the month there are children’s pony rides for just $3!

-Find your Hastings holiday home here.
+Find your Hastings accommodation by clicking here.

 Central Hawke’s Bay Activities